peee/sus/README.md

-sus is a very important website
+very important research on amogi

-that is all.